-“Giving thanks always for all things unto God and the Father in the name of our Lord Jesus Christ.”
-Ephesians 5:20
+“Giving thanks always for all things to God and the Father in the name of our Lord Jesus Christ” (Ephesians 5:20).

 How is it possible to give thanks to God “always for all things”?
-On the surface it seems impossible.
-In Part 1 we began looking at the benefits that being thankful for all things—even trouble—will bring to us.
+On the surface, it seems impossible.

 If you never experienced tribulation, you wouldn’t need comfort, would you?
 Then you wouldn’t know “the God of all comfort.”

 "Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our tribulation, that we may be able to comfort those who are in any trouble, with the comfort with which we ourselves are comforted by God” (2 Corinthians 1:3-4).